-**The Illinois Rental Payment Program is not currently accepting applications.
+**The Illinois Rental Payment Program is now open for landlords only.

 Applicants are eligible for up to 15 months of assistance.
 The grant can cover the past due rent from the previous 12 months and future rental assistance for the next three months, if deemed necessary.
 The maximum grant amount is $25,000.
 The emergency rental assistance is provided by the Federal government and is free to tenant and housing provider.
 If approved, the grant will be paid to the housing provider in the form of a check.